 What happens if I don’t renew?

 If you don’t renew your contract or switch to another supplier, you will be put onto our standard variable rate at the end of your plan.
 A standard variable rate plan will usually cost more than a fixed energy plan.
-We recommend that you renew to take advantage of lower prices by logging in to your online account or speaking to one of our renewal specialists on 0330 2020 373.
+We recommend that you renew to take advantage of lower prices by logging in to your online account

 Can I upgrade my energy plan before my renewal date?

 If you are currently on a 12-month fixed term plan, you can upgrade to a longer-term plan and you won’t pay any exit fees.